alchemyplatform/Build-Your-NFT-Explorer/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Implement Ethereum support
+- [x] Implement Fetch by Owner
+- [x] Implement Fetch by Smart Contract address
 - [ ] Add Multichain support
-- [ ] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] UI/UX Update
-    - [ ] Spanish
+- [ ] Implementing Fetch by collection

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/alchemyplatform/NFT-API-demo/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>